jobrien2001/mkvstrip/README.rst

 CLI Arguments
 -------------
 ::
-    usage: mkvstrip.py [-h] [-t] [-b path] -l lang [-s subs-lang] [-n] [-v] [-f] [-r remove-name] paths [paths ...]
+usage: mkvstrip.py [-h] [-t] [-b path] -l lang [-s subs-lang] [-n] [-v] [-f]
+                   [-r remove-name] [-k] [-d]
+                   paths [paths ...]

 Strips unnecessary tracks from MKV files.

 positional arguments:
   paths                 Where your MKV files are stored.
-Can be a directories or files.
+Can be a directories
+                        or files.

 optional arguments:
   -h, --help            show this help message and exit -t, --dry-run         Enable mkvmerge dry run for testing.
   -b path, --mkvmerge-bin path
                         The path to the MKVMerge executable.
   -l lang, --language lang
                         Comma-separated list of subtitle and audio languages to retain.
 E.g. eng,fre.
 Language codes can be either the 3 letters bibliographic ISO-639-2 form (like "fre" for French), or such a language code followed by a dash and a country code for specialities in languages (like "fre-ca" for Canadian French).
 Country codes are the same as used for internet domains.
   -s subs-lang, --subs-language subs-lang
                         If specified, defines subtitle languages to retain.
                         See description of --language for syntax.
-    -n, --no-subtitles      If no subtitles match the languages to retain, strip all subtitles.
+  -n, --no-subtitles    If no subtitles match the languages to retain, strip
+                        all subtitles.
   -v, --verbose         Verbose output.
-    -f, --forced            Keep forced tracks marked for removal by --remove-name.
+  -f, --forced          Keep forced tracks marked for removal by --remove-
+                        name.
   -r remove-name, --remove-name remove-name
                         Comma-separated list of strings.
 If a track contains any of the specified strings in its description, they will be removed.
+  -k, --keep-first      Always keep first audio track, even when no language
+                        match
+  -d, --default-track   Set the first audio track as default